 • Lime.
 The acid and flavor of fresh lime juice really make the flavors of this chili pop.

-3. Add the tomato paste, stock, diced tomatoes, beans, corn and salt and pepper to taste, and stir well to combine.
-Bring to a boil, then lower the heat to medium low and simmer for 20 minutes or until thickened and the squash is tender.
+3. Add the beans, then lower the heat to medium low and simmer until thickened and the squash is tender, about 20-25 minutes.

 4. Remove from heat and stir in the cilantro and lime, and adjust the seasoning as necessary.